TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 78/Psalms 78.37.md

 ---

-For their heart was not right with him, Neither were they faithful in his covenant.
+For their heart was not right with him, neither were they faithful in his covenant.